ianpep/osu-wiki/wiki/History_of_osu!/Online_rankings/osu!taiko/en.md

 ## ppv2 Era

-During 2012, ppv2 was added into osu!taiko as the main way of ranking players.
+During 2012, the ranking system was changed to ppv2.

 | Player | From | To |
 | --: | :-- | :-- |